ifm/o3d3xx-ros/README.md

 When run as above, the tf publishing node would be named `/o3d3xx/camera_tf` and the camera coordinate frame would be `o3d3xx/camera_link` in the tf tree.

-You can customize this naming (to an extent) via the `ns` (namespace) and `nn` (node name) command line arguments passed to the `camera.launch` file.
+You can customize this naming via the `frame_id_base` arg or implicitly through the `ns` (namespace) and `nn` (node name) command line arguments passed to the `camera.launch` file.
 For example, if you specify your roslaunch command as:

     $ roslaunch o3d3xx camera.launch ns:=robot nn:=front_camera